upgautamvt/uddhavgautam3.github.io/_pages/blogs_pages/bpf_compile_build_run.md

 From host machine, I ran to start qemu
 ```
-sudo make qemu-run
+sudo make qemu-run //starts qemu
+//sudo make qemu-ssh //then you can ssh as many shells as you need
 ```

-Now, I am inside docker container where I am installed latest linux kernel and all needed libraries for my BPF development.
+Now, I am inside QEMU shell where I am installed latest linux kernel and all needed libraries for my BPF development.
 And I run my

 ```
 root@q:/CLionProjects/fastpathtestBpf/bpf# ./ThousandLoopBpf
 ```
+then I am inside qemu where I am installed latest linux kernel and all needed libraries for my BPF development.
+And I run my

+`
+root@q:/CLionProjects/fastpathtestBpf/bpf# ./ThousandLoopBpf //this is QEMU, not docker root@q:~# cat /sys/kernel/debug/tracing/trace_pipe
+`

+and from another ssh sehll,
+`
+root@q:~# clear //or any command that should trigger kprobe/do_exit `

 Now, create corresponding loader implementation file for ThousandLoopBpf.skel.h, named that to ThousandLoopBpf.skel.c, which should be as below.
 How did I know this code?
 I just copy and pasted from some official site and then all I needed to change is name of the struct that I highlight in Yellow below.
 I am using Clion IDE, which does auto-completion, so much easy to complete this source code.
+(Note: This whole process is automated using Makefile.
+Keep reading below..)

 ## <a name="_1k97u1fu4v97"></a>Source Code
 ### <a name="_jl0riix6va0h"></a>ThousandLoop.c